Road to Skywalk is paved!

 He put up a roadblock and began charging tourists a fee to cross his land which enraged the tribe.
 The Hualapai responded by shuttling in tourists and asking the U.S. Bureau of Indian Affairs to approve a temporary road that would bypass Turner’s property.

 Turner eventually reached an agreement with the federal government over the road and the final paving was completed in August 2014.

 Tribal Point of View

 Sherry J. Counts, Hualapai Tribe chairwoman, was very excited about finally getting the paving project finished.
-In a column published in the Daily Miner in Kingman, Sherry tells of her own history as well as of Grand Canyon West.
+This has been a long process to complete this Project.
 She thanks the people of Mohave County for their support.

 At the ribbon cutting celebration for the completed road, Tribal, state and federal officials all noted the obvious benefit of the paving: The trip for the thousands of visitors every year to Grand Canyon West would be smoother and faster.
 Hualapai Tribal member Rory Majenty, who emceed the road celebration, pointed out another benefit for tribal members, “We probably won’t have to buy a new truck every few years like we used to have to do because of the rough road!”

 The paving of Diamond Bar Road had been a dream of the tribe for many years.
 As the Tribe began to develop Grand Canyon West into an alternate tourist destination, they realized that the many visitors would want a more comfortable ride to the destination.